sarah-naqvi/Top-Programming-Languages-Dashboard/Readme.md

 🔹 Column Chart

 Count of Languages by Decade

-Shows historical trends in programming language creation
+Visualizes historical trends in programming language creation.

 🔹 Bar Chart

 Count of Languages by Founder/Creator

-Highlights contributors with multiple language creations
+Highlights contributors with multiple language creations.

 🔹 Table

-Detailed view showing Founder/Creator, Language, and Count
+Displays Founder/Creator, Language, and Count

-Useful for exploration and drill-down analysis
+Useful for detailed exploration and drill-down analysis.

-##🛠 Data Preparation
+🛠 Data Preparation

+Imported the CSV dataset into Power BI

+Validated data types for accurate aggregation

-A Decade column was derived from the Year column to enable decade-wise analysis.
+Created a Decade column from the Year field for decade-wise analysis

-Data types were validated to ensure correct aggregation and visualization.
+Used Power Query for data transformation

-##🎯 Key Insights
+🎯 Key Insights

 Programming language creation increased significantly during the late 20th century.

-Certain decades show higher innovation activity than others.
+Certain decades experienced higher innovation compared to others.

-Some founders and organizations have contributed multiple programming languages.
+Some individuals and organizations contributed multiple programming languages.

-The dataset reflects the historical evolution of programming languages rather than popularity or usage.
+The dataset reflects the historical evolution of programming languages rather than their popularity or usage.

-##⚠️ Limitations
+⚠️ Limitations

-The dataset does not include popularity, usage statistics, demand, or salary data.
+No data on popularity, usage, demand, or salary trends.

-The analysis is limited to creation year and founders only.
+Analysis is limited to creation year and founder information.

-Insights are historical, not predictive.
+Insights are descriptive and historical, not predictive.

-##🧰 Tools Used
+🧰 Tools Used

-- Power BI Desktop
+Power BI Desktop

-- CSV Dataset

-- Power Query for data transformation
+Power Query

+CSV Dataset

-##📌 Conclusion
+📌 Conclusion

-This dashboard provides a clear and structured view of the evolution of programming languages over time, helping users understand innovation trends and contributor impact using historical data.
+This dashboard presents a clear and structured historical view of programming languages, enabling users to understand innovation patterns and founder contributions using reliable, time-based data.